DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 }
 ```

-I used pre-processor macros to either compute the gradient directly in the shader,
+I used preprocessor macros to either compute the gradient directly in the shader,
-or fetch them from the texture.
-We will need to re-compile the shader whenever
+or fetch it from the texture.
+Each time we switch from real-time gradient computation
-a gradient texture is used or not.
+to texture-based computation, we need to recompile the shader.

 Let's modify the material to accept a gradient texture, and programmatically
-set the `USE_GRADIENT_MAP` `define` if a texture is used.
+set the `USE_GRADIENT_MAP` macro if a texture is used.

 _material.js_